ORBAT/S4QS-RS/README.md

 would map `$RS_CONN` to `S3Copier.connStr`.
 Values set with environment variables always override configuration file values.

 ## Running S4QS-RS
-After setting up your configuration, you can run S4QS-RS with `DEBUG=*:error s4qs-rs`.
+After setting up your configuration, you can run S4QS-RS with `DEBUG=*:error s4qs-rs` or `DEBUG=sq4s-rs:* s4qs-rs` to see debugging information.

-S4QS-RS traps `SIGTERM` and `SIGINT` to make sure in-flight copies complete and the corresponding SQS messages are deleted.
+S4QS-RS traps `SIGTERM` and `SIGINT` to make sure in-flight copies complete and the corresponding SQS messages and S3 manifests are deleted.
 This may take several minutes depending on what you're copying, so don't be alarmed if nothing seems to happen.

 ## Errata

-If you `require('s4qs-rs')`, you can use the two components of S4QS-RS, the S3 -> Redshift copier [`S3Copier`](lib/s3-to-rs.js) and the SQS poller [`Poller`](/lib/sqs-poller.js) separately from the command line tool.
+If you `require('s4qs-rs')`, you can use the different components of S4QS-RS separately from the command line tool.
 See the source code for the documentation, plus have a look at [app.js](app.js).